Aiven-Open/klaw-docs/docs/HowTo/topics/Promote-a-topic.md

 Once a topic is created in the base environment, it is possible to promote this to the next environment.
 This will create a promotion request that the requester's teammates can review, approve, or decline.
-Each created environment can be seen in the same **Topic Overview** where the topic can be promoted.
+Each created environment can be seen in the same **Topic overview** where the topic can be promoted.

 To promote a topic, follow these steps: